1959 GM Delco Oldsmobile "Trans-Portable"

 Manufactured by Delco Radio Corp.

-One of a number of "transportable" radios made by Delco for GM cars at the time, including Oldsmobile, Pontiac and Buick models.
+One of a number of Trans-Portable radios made by Delco for GM cars in 1959, including Oldsmobile, Pontiac and Buick models.
+And as with the 1958 Trans-Portables, it looks like these radios were optional.
 All of these were seated in their car's dashboard or underneath it.
-When plugged in, the radio was powered by the car's battery and the tuning shifted to push-button tuning on the dashboard.
+When plugged in, the radio was powered by the car's battery and the tuning shifted to push-button tuning on what looks to be a standard dashboard radio.
 And a bonus was that they could be removed from the dashboard to become portable.
+These three Trans-Portable models were much more like standard coat pocket radios in size and shape and cabinet design than were the 1958 models (see photo below), and they seem to have only accompanied something that looks like a standard dashboard radio, rather than replace it.
+I have to say, I'm not sure I get the point -- whatever, all three are pretty cool radios.

 A GM press release from August 1958 explaines how this unit incorporates into the dashboard: